 Situations We Handle Most in Kolar

 The most common situations that bring Kolar taxpayers to our Section 156 Demand Notice desk are listed below.
-Each is a real pattern we've handled multiple times, and each requires a different combination of factual evidence and legal argument:
+Each is a real pattern we've handled multiple times, requiring different combinations of factual evidence and legal argument:

 - Demand created after Section 143(1) processing error